Harry Wendelstedt: Umpire training

 In 1977, Wendelstedt took over control of the Al Somers Umpire School from its founder (who had trained Wendelstedt), renaming it the Harry Wendelstedt Umpire School.
 He ran the school until his death and it continues to bear his name.
 His son Hunter now leads the school, located in Ormond Beach, Florida.

 Death

-Harry Wendelstedt died at the age of 73 on March 9, 2012, after suffering from brain cancer for several years.
+Wendelstedt died at the age of 73 on March 9, 2012, after suffering from brain cancer for several years.